emurr-ucf/rpi/README.md

    2. Power Cable
    3. Ethernet Cable
    4. Peripherals (as needed)
-   5. Your ~~delicious~~ Raspberry Pi~~e~~
+   5. Your Raspberry Pi

 2. Connect to Pi (**SSH** or **Peripherals**)

    **SSH**

    1. Power the Pi and connect ethernet to the same network as the device performing SSH
-      > **NOTE ON USING ENTERPRISE NETWORKS:**<br> You can not use enterprise networks such as UCF WPA or eduroam.
-The Raspberry Pi, even with significant edits to the config files can not > reliably connect to such networks.
+      > **NOTE ON USING ENTERPRISE NETWORKS:**<br> You cannot use enterprise networks such as UCF WPA or eduroam.
+The Raspberry Pi, even with significant edits to the config files cannot > reliably connect to such networks.
 Trust us, we've tried.
    2. SSH to the Pi with `ssh emurr@emurr.local`
       > **If this step does not work:**<br> Get the Pi's IP address by pinging `ping emurr.local`
       >